-Valuation date June 30, 2019
+Valuation date June 30, 2020

 Actuarial cost method Entry Age Normal

 Amortization method Level percentage, closed

 Remaining amortization period 20 years

 Asset valuation method 5-Yr Smoothed Market

 Actuarial assumptions:

 Investment rate of return: 7.00%

-Projected salary increase: 3.00%
+Projected salary increase: 2.75%

 Cost of living adjustment 2.10%

-- Includes inflation at 2.50%. - COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
-It is assumed that the COLAs will be suspended for 8 years due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended.
+- \ Includes inflation at 2.50%. - \\ COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
+It is assumed that the COLAs will be suspended through 2027 due to the current funding level of the plans; however, an interim COLA may be granted in four-year intervals while the COLA is suspended.